VTickner/sunset-friends-and-events/README.md

 ### Useful resources

+- [Tint & Shade Generator](https://maketintsandshades.com/) - Free tool that calculates tints and shades for your default colour, to enable you to create a cohesive colour scheme.
+- [Coolers Colour Contrast Checker](https://coolors.co/contrast-checker/112a46-acc8e5) - Free tool that allows you to check the colour contrast of the text to background colour for accessibility / readability purposes.
 - [Phosphor Icons](https://phosphoricons.com/) - Free, open source icon library.
-- [Tint & Shade Generator](https://maketintsandshades.com/) - Free tool that calculates tints and shades for your default colour, to enable you to create a cohesive colour scheme.
+- [Pexels Photos](https://www.pexels.com/) - Free stock royalty free photos and images.
+- [Unsplash Photos](https://unsplash.com/) - Free stock royalty free photos and images.
+- [Squoosh App](https://squoosh.app/) - Free tool that reduces image sizes.
+- [A Step-By-Step Guide To Building Accessible Carousels](https://www.smashingmagazine.com/2023/02/guide-building-accessible-carousels/) - Article by Sonja Weckenmann - a step-by-step guide looking at how to add accessibility into carousel component.
 - [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) - A paid for JavaScript course on Udemy.

 ## Author